THE FUNCTIONAL MEDICINE APPROACH TO

 Food sensitivities, particularly multiple food sensitivities (to gluten, soy, eggs, dairy, etc.) are, in the vast majority of cases a sign that your body’s ability to function is compromised.

-To fix the reason why you are having a food sensitivity in the first place requires treatment of the underlying biochemical issue that caused you to become reactive to foods.
+To fix the reason why you are having a food intolerance in the first place requires treatment of the underlying biochemical issue that caused you to become reactive to foods.

 The first step in addressing this underlying issue is to optimize digestive function starting in the stomach.
 It is not enough to take a digestive enzyme because then you will become dependent upon that digestive enzyme.